History-maker 'Ons in a billion' Jabeur inspiring Africa

 Ons Jabeur's run to the Wimbledon final is expected to inspire a new generation of African tennis players, says the continent's head of the sport.

-The 27-year-old Tunisian has become the first African or Arab woman to reach a Grand Slam final in the Open era, and will face seventeenth seed Elena Rybakina of Kazakhstan on Saturday.
+The 27-year-old Tunisian has become the first African or Arab woman to reach a Grand Slam final in the Open era, and will face 17th seed Elena Rybakina of Kazakhstan on Saturday.

 Jabeur has had a stellar rise over the past year, having moved up to number two in the WTA rankings to make her the highest-ever ranked African singles player (male or female).